transformania/tt-game/readme.md

 `Powershell .\build.ps1 -target "Recreate-DB"`

 This will drop your existing database, recreate from migrations and apply the seed data.
+For convenience's sake, a default user with username "Developer" and password "password" is automatically seeded with full permissions.

 ## Re-downloading Images ##
 To download up-to-date images from the server you can do the following